aut0maticjack/lazyweb/3D-Printing-Stepper-Motors-and-Drivers.md

 * http://ebldc.com/?p=187

-Some people say to use 4.2V motors and the whine goes away.
-Some people say to use higher motor voltage (24V) and this goes away.
-Some people cannot solve this even with the diode circuit, it seems motor inductance also plays a part?
+Some people say to use 3V or 4V motors and the whine goes away.
+Some people say to use higher motor supply voltage (24V) and this goes away.
+Some people cannot solve this even with the diode circuit, it seems motor inductance also plays a part, some people say low motor inductance (2mH) can cause the whine but high inductance (5mH) avoids it.

 Some people say reducing current can also prevent the noise.
 For boards with digipots to adjust motor current, you could set the current high when printing, and low enough to hold the Z axis up when not printing, which would at least limit the noise.
 G-code to do this is in the format: